srobotta/moodle-tiny_cloze/README.md

 ![Screenshot with dialogue to edit numerical question](screenshots/cloze_6_dialogue_numeric.png)

 In this particular case a numerical question is defined.
-The correct answer (e.g of the question of the boiling point of water in Fahrenheit) would be 212.
+The correct answer (e.g. of the question of the boiling point of water in Fahrenheit) would be 212.
 However, there is a tolerance of 10 Fahrenheit above or below the exact answer still to be graded with 0.5 points.
 The mark (in this case 1 point) is defined at the very top.